 This article is about getting a Japanese drivers license from scratch at a designated driving school (指定自動車教習所).
 (If you have a valid license in your home country, consider converting it to a Japanese license through the process described here.
 Even if you must take some tests, the process will generally be much shorter.)
 The benefit of attending a designated driving school is that, upon successful completion of the entire course, you will be exempt from the testing center’s practical driving test and also be prepared for the final written test, which is why the majority of new drivers in Japan choose this option.

-There are two types of designated driving schools: schools that you attend over an extended period of time as fits your schedule (通学) and those where you stay on site and study intensely to get your license in about one to two weeks (合宿).
+There are two types of designated driving schools: schools that you attend over an extended period of time as fits your schedule (通学, tsugaku) and those where you stay on site and study intensely to get your license in about two weeks (合宿, gasshuku).
 Either way, you will be attending a total of 57 (automatic) or 60 (manual) hours of classes.
 Schools tend to have similar rates (although gasshuku tends to be less expensive than tsugaku in the off-season), so shop around and choose one based on the type, location, and style that best fits you.
 A list of all designated driving schools in Saga Prefecture can be found here.

 第一段階 Stage 1